matrix-org/matrix-spec-proposals/proposals/3053-per-room-limits.md

 The power level required for `limits` shall be greater than or equal to the greatest of the power level required for `invite`, `redact`, `ban`, `power_levels`.

+## Room nesting limit semantics

+A room shall not be allowed to have more child rooms once it has as many children as specified by the child limit.
+New child rooms will not be added.
+As soon as the number of child rooms drops below the limit, joins will be processed as usual.

+* Immediate child room nesting limit only affects direct children of said rooms.
+* Inherited child room limit affects direct children of said rooms, and is recursively applied to child rooms.
+* Descendant room nesting limit affects all descendants of said rooms.

+If the limit for a subtype of room is greater than the general nesting limit per room, the subtype limit will be ignored.
+To set per-room nesting limit, user has to have power to `tombstone` and `attach`.